VideoARM: Agentic Reasoning over Hierarchical Memory for Long-Form Video Understanding: Introduction

 Long-form video understanding~\cite{zhang2025deep,wang2024videoagent,fan2024videoagent,pang2025mr,wang2025videotree} is a fundamental yet challenging task for multimodal intelligence.
 Such videos, ranging from feature films and documentaries to lectures and meetings, contain densely structured information unfolding over extended time scales.
 Comprehending these sequences requires not only capturing fine-grained spatiotemporal details, but also reasoning about the dynamic evolution of long-range dependencies and semantic relationships throughout the narrative.
 Recent advances in multimodal large language models (MLLMs)~\cite{liu2023visual,openai2025o3,bai2025qwen2,damonlpsg2025videollama3,wang2025internvideo2} have shown strong potential, with capabilities in long-range reasoning, contextual association, and cross-modal alignment.
 Their ability to process long contexts and integrate multimodal cues provides a solid foundation for holistic long-form video understanding.

-Many previous LLM- and MLLM-based methods~\cite{wang2024videoagent,wang2025videotree} rely on hand-crafted reasoning pipelines.
+Many previous LLM (MLLM)-based methods~\cite{wang2024videoagent,wang2025videotree} rely on hand-crafted reasoning pipelines.
 LLoVi~\cite{zhang2024simple} operates through a simple two-stage framework, dissecting long-range video question answering into short-term visual captioning and subsequently employing LLM for reasoning.
 VideoTree~\cite{wang2025videotree} (Figure~\ref{fig:intro}~(a)) clusters video segments, generates and scores their captions to build a hierarchical tree structure, which is then fed into an LLM for query reasoning.
-Collectively, these manually gated designs limit autonomy and blunt the gains from stronger LLMs or MLLMs.
+Collectively, these manually gated designs limit autonomy and blunt the gains from stronger base LLM/MLLMs.

 To tackle these challenges, DVD~\cite{zhang2025deep} constructs a clip-level database and employs a ReAct-like~\cite{yao2023react} agent to autonomously invoke tools for long-form video understanding, as shown in Figure~\ref{fig:intro}~(b).
 While effective, DVD suffers from two limitations: (1) for each video, DVD pre-segments the stream into 10-second clips and adopts MLLM to analyze each clip and construct a database, which is highly token-consuming and introduces substantial redundancy irrelevant to the query; (2) during agent execution, DVD embeds the query and retrieves from the pre-built database to localize key regions.
 This retrieval-centric paradigm fails to fully utilize the native visual reasoning capability of MLLMs, and the database cannot be updated on the fly to support the dynamics of observation and reflection during video understanding.